-> Our pick for the best overall online service dog training program, Service Dog Academy, has trained medical alert dogs around the world for disabilities including diabetes, narcolepsy, hypoglycemia, and numerous other conditions.
+Our pick for the overall best service dog training online program, Service Dog Academy, has trained medical alert dogs around the world for disabilities including diabetes, narcolepsy, hypoglycemia, and numerous other conditions.

 Compass Key: Best Personalized

-While Compass Key primarily conducts its service dog training courses in-person, it also makes an effort to work with clients who may not live near one of its physical branches (it has several across the country).
+While Compass Key primarily conducts its service dog training courses in person, it also makes an effort to work with clients who may not live near one of its physical branches (it has several across the country).

 E-Training for Dogs: Best for Beginners